 09 of 10

-The capital of Uruguay is well preserved, and the head of one of the most stable economies on the continent.
-It is not surprising that it is also one of the more expensive places to visit.
+Montevideo, the capital of Uruguay, sits at the head of one of the most stable economies on the continent.
+So, it's not surprising that it is also one of the more expensive places to visit.
+There are plenty of museums to explore and architecture to check out.
+Don't pass up an entry to the football museum, located at Estadio Centenario, the stadium that hosted two World Cup soccer finals.

 10 of 10

-Home to some of the best hotels in the country, the economic powerhouse of Brazil is one of the most expensive places to visit.
-Yet there are plenty of things to do in Sao Paulo and many free activities that can keep the leanest backpacker on a strict budget.
+Home to some of the best hotels in the country, this economic powerhouse is definitely one of the most expensive on the list.
+However, there are plenty of free activities—including those associated with Carnivale and the Gay Pride Parade—keeping even the leanest backpacker on a strict budget.